Doggie Destinations: Cape May

 Cape May has tons of wonderful restaurants serving all sytles of foods with all sorts of price ranges.
-However, not many provide accommodations for dogs.
-The following three restaurants will help you and your pup satisfy your itch for good food while visiting Cape May.
+However, finding one that will accommodate your pup can be challenging.
+Thankfully, these four restaurants will help you and your pup satisfy your itch for good food while visiting Cape May.

 Harpoons on the Bay

 Overlooking the Delaware Bay, Harpoon’s on the Bay provides a great environment for man and his best friend.
 While you wait for your food, enjoy a game of corn hole in the sand.
 Dogs are welcome in the large open outdoor seating area any time of year.
 If you are looking to escape the crowds of downtown Cape May, Harpoon’s is your place to be.